 For example, the EU can help cities with innovation and its technological scaling up.
 Many innovative approaches in the care sector often deal with the technical side but not the social one.
 For example, you can now have cameras in your house to alert somebody if you fall and stay still.
 But the technology sector only develops the cameras.
 They don’t organise that care services know how their services should change to make the best out of the technology with an actual efficiency possible instead of adding more staff to work with the new technology.

-What takeaways do you have from the COVID19 pandemic to incorporate into future care strategies?
+What lessons from the COVID-19 pandemic should be incorporated into future care strategies?

-First of all, older people were sometimes seen as a burden because of their vulnerability to COVID.
-At the national level in the Netherlands and all over Europe, there were sometimes shocking discussions, such as putting the older people in a gated community, for example, so the rest of society could keep on living without restrictions.
+Initially, older individuals were sometimes perceived as burdens due to their vulnerability to COVID-19.
+In the Netherlands and across Europe, there were alarming discussions, such as isolating older people in gated communities so the rest of society could continue without restrictions.

-An ageing population triggers not only challenges but also inequalities.
-The reduction of ageing inequalities may generate others in fields such as gender, the health sector, employment or youth.
-How can we tackle all those inequalities at the same time?
+An ageing population presents not only challenges but also inequalities.
+Addressing ageing-related inequalities may inadvertently create disparities in areas like gender, healthcare, employment, or youth.
+How can we tackle all these inequalities simultaneously?

 That’s the most exciting addition to the WHO age-friendly city approach.
 Cities can evaluate the whole system methodology through a strength and weakness analysis every few years.
 Then you pick a few domains based on your analysis and identify the biggest challenges for the next three years.
 After that, there is a research process, and in year five, you start again with reevaluating attending at ‘Where are we now?
 What kind of achievements did we reach, and where did we fail?’
 What’s difficult is that, as the city, you don’t control the whole system.